The park is open from 8 a.m. to sunset.

 Accessible parking, picnic site and portable restroom.

-Existing trails are limited to pedestrians only during the winter, and one or both routes may be temporarily closed because of wet conditions.
+In the winter, trails are limited to pedestrians only, and one or both routes may be temporarily closed during wet conditions.

-Taylor Mountain consists of five contiguous parcels acquired by the Open Space District between 1995 and 2011 with funding from a voter-approved sales tax.
+Taylor Mountain Regional Park and Open Space Preserve consists of five contiguous parcels acquired by the Sonoma County Agricultural Preservation and Open Space District between 1995 and 2011 with funding from a voter-approved sales tax.
 A prominent county landmark, Taylor Mountain provides sweeping views of the Santa Rosa Plain, and its oak woodlands, meadows, wetlands and springs are habitat for a variety of wildlife.

 Regional Parks soon will begin construction of the park’s first phase along Petaluma Hill Road.
 Work will include trails, a play course, picnic areas, restrooms and equestrian facilities, which will be accessed from a parking lot to be constructed south of Yolanda Avenue.
-The work is funded by a $750,000 state grant and completion is expected by summer of 2014.
+The work is funded by a $750,000 state grant.
 Additional trails and features will be added to the park as funding becomes available.
 Read more

 In keeping with the site’s agricultural history and resource management goals, cattle grazing will continue on the property.